Understanding Snowflake Credit and Storage Usage¶

 - Historical data maintained for Fail-safe.

 The monthly costs for storing data in Snowflake is based on a flat rate per terabyte (TB).
 The amount charged per TB depends on your type of account (Capacity or On Demand) and region (US or EU).
-For data storage pricing, see the pricing page on the Snowflake website.
+For data storage pricing, see the pricing page.

 Viewing Data Usage for Your Account¶